Celebrity feuds: A look at famous Hollywood fights

 Lala Kent and Jennifer Lawrence

-It may seem odd to utter the Vanderpump Rules star's name in the same sentence as one of Hollywood's highest-paid actresses, but welcome to 2018.
-This feud started when J.Law jokingly pointed a finger at Kent's constant on-air drama during an appearance on Watch What Happens Live! — and added "I'm like bitch, you's a c----."
+It may seem odd to utter the Vanderpump Rules star's name in the same sentence as one of Hollywood's highest-paid actresses, but feuds come in all sizes.
+This feud started when Jennifer Lawrence jokingly pointed a finger at Kent's constant on-air drama during an appearance on Watch What Happens Live! — and added "I'm like bitch, you's a c----."
 Lala rebelled on Twitter and warned Jen not to "see her in the streets."